 The Vikings invaded East Anglia and took control of Ipswich.

 Ealdgyth married Sigeferth, a thegn of Lindsey.
 The exact date of her marriage is unknown.
-In 1012 Ealdgyth would have been about 20 years old and probably would have been married around this age.
+In 1012 Ealdgyth would have been about 20 years old a typical marriageable age.

 Sweyn Forkbeard returned and took Wessex, Mercia and Northumbria.
 London alone held out against the Danes.